MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-overview.md

 ### Add a mention or reference to a team member in a post on timeline

-To add a mention or to reference a team member in a **Post**, use the following steps:
+To add a mention or to reference a team member in a **post**, use the following steps:

-1. In the box that appears, type @ sign.
+1. In the box that appears, type the @ sign.
 When you type @, a flyout menu opens with a list of users you’ve recently used.

     ![Add a mention or reference to a team member in a post on timeline](media\timeline-add-a-mention.png "Add a mention or reference to a team member in a post on timeline")